Please review the below FAQs regarding practice information for NPs in Virginia.

 Q. How do I go about applying for prescriptive authority?
 Is it separate from licensure?

-A. Yes, it is a separate application and costs $50.
+A. Yes, it is a separate application and fee.
 The paperwork can be obtained through the Virginia Board of Nursing.
 Applicants must hold a current, unrestricted license as a nurse practitioner in the Commonwealth of Virginia and provide evidence of the following:

 - Continued professional certification as required